watson-developer-cloud/salesforce-sdk/README.md

 The IBM Watson Salesforce SDK uses the [Watson API](http://www.ibm.com/watson/developercloud/) services to help you solve complex problems using Apex in your Salesforce environment.
 If you'd like, you can follow along with our video playlist [here](https://www.youtube.com/playlist?list=PLZDyxLlNKRY8qrs90oRPvVHocJhYOOj3n) to start using the SDK.
 Otherwise, continue reading to learn how to get started.

-## Language Translator v2 deprecation notice
+## Assistant v2 is now available :tada::tada::tada:
-Language Translator v3 is now available.
-The v2 Language Translator API will no longer be available after July 31, 2018.
-To take advantage of the latest service enhancements, migrate to the v3 API.
-View the [Migrating to Language Translator v3](https://console.bluemix.net/docs/services/language-translator/migrating.html) page for more information.
+Check it out with the `IBMAssistantV2` class!

 ## Before you begin